rize/UriTemplate/README.md

 * **0.2.5** Add strict mode support for `extract` method
 * **0.3.0** Improve code quality + RFC3986 support for `extract` method by @Maks3w
 * **0.3.1** Improve `extract` method to parse two or more adjacent variables separated by dot by @corleonis
+* **0.4.0** Fixes the deprecation of implicitly nullable parameter types introduced in PHP 8.4.
+This version requires PHP 8.1 or later.

 ## Contributors